trima/trima.github.io/index.md

 ## Moncef Trima's <small>personal webpage</small>

 I am mostly interested in concurrency and in applying Computer Science to solve real world problems.
-I like to take long walks, hiking and trips by train...although, thanks to covid, I didn't get the chance to occupy myself with the last two, \*and\* to my disappointment, there are no railway services worthy of that name where I live.
+I like to take long walks, hiking and going on trips by train...although, thanks to covid, I didn't get the chance to occupy myself with the last two, \*and\* to my disappointment, there are no railway services worthy of that name where I live.

-I also like long and deep conversations, about anything really (hum...more like what interests me:).
+Deep and long conversations is one of my favorite kinds of interactions.
+I like to talk about anything really (hum...more like what interests me :), but I most certainly enjoy being alone with my thoughts.
 Currently, I am looking for a job position as a programmer or as a consultant.

 You can get in touch with me via email at **moncef [dot] trima [at] gmail [dot] com**